timchen863/timchen863.github.io/_projects/demo-project/index.md

 ## Disassembly and Sectioned View
 {% include image-gallery.html images="noasm1.png, noasm2.png, noasm3.png" height="250" %}
 ## Reflection
 Working on this project helped me grow in ways I didn’t fully expect.
-It was the first time I really had to think about design, not just in terms of how things look or fit, but how they’ll actually be built, assembled, and function in the real world.
+I had to think about design, not just in terms of how things look or fit, but how they’ll actually be built, assembled, and function in the real world.
 Balancing internal space, structural strength, and manufacturability made every decision feel meaningful — and sometimes tough.

 I found myself revisiting and reworking details I would’ve overlooked in the past, and in doing so, I became more confident in my ability to handle complexity.
 I started thinking less like a student doing an assignment and more like an engineer solving a real product challenge.